vippsas/vipps-solutions/static-qr-at-pos/README.md

 💥 Please note: The Merchant Callback QR feature is being implemented, and is not yet available.
 Planned release is Q2 2023. 💥

 In this flow, a user pays by scanning a QR with their Vipps MobilePay app.
-The merchant gets their ID and sends a payment request to them through the Vipps MobilePay app.
+The merchant gets their ID and sends a payment request to them through the app.

 ## Details